 About Choptank Electric Cooperative

 The Cooperative was incorporated as Choptank Cooperative, Inc. on Sept.
-21, 1938, following passage of the Rural Electrification Act.
+15, 1938, following the passage of the Rural Electrification Act.
 Its first 78 miles of line were energized in Caroline County on Dec.
 15, 1939, serving 184 members.
 The cooperative’s name was changed to Choptank Electric Cooperative in 1942.
 Then in 1976, Choptank Electric Cooperative joined Old Dominion Electric Cooperative (ODEC) to obtain lower wholesale power costs.

 Choptank Electric has 10 board seats.
 One seat represents each county for which is served by Choptank Electric along with one additional seat which represents the Ocean Pines District.
 The Board of Directors is elected on a three-year term basis at the Annual Meeting.